molssi-seamm/molssi-seamm.github.io/_sources/html/users/index.rst.txt

   you set up calculations without editing complex input files and structures by hand.
 * :ref:`reproducibility`: Computational protocols are
-  captured as shareable graphical flowcharts.
+  captured as shareable graphical :term:`flowcharts<flowchart>`.
 You can create your own, or start with ones created by experts in a particular domain, tweaking them to fit your problem.

 Getting Oriented